 Forgivable Equity Builder loan requirements

 The loan is forgivable if the homebuyer occupies the home for 5 years.
 Non-occupant co-borrowers are not allowed.
-Single-family, one-unit residence, and condominiums are eligible properties.
+Single-family, one-unit residence, manufactured homes and condominiums are eligible properties.
 Guest houses, granny units and in-law quarters may also be eligible.

 California Housing Price Increase

 In California, the median home price is up more than 20% since the beginning of the COVID-19 pandemic.
 Even though the housing market is cooling, interest rates have impacted buying power.

 According to CNBC, at the end of 2021, a homebuyer with a monthly mortgage budget of $2,500 could afford a home worth up to $517,500.
 But for the four-week period ending June 15, 2022, that same homebuyer could only afford a home worth up to $399,750 — a $120,000 drop in purchasing power.